Hide this website

 If the LTB makes an against your landlord, you might have a problem enforcing it if the name is not exactly right.

-Include the purchaser
+Include the buyer

 If you're using the Tribunals Ontario Portal, go to the “Landlord Information” part of the .
 You might have to click the “Back” or “Save and Next” buttons to find this page.
 There is a button that says “Add another landlord”.
-Click this button and enter information about the purchaser.
+Click this button and enter information about the buyer.

 Reasons

-Part 2 asks why you're applying to the LTB.
-Choose Reason 1.
-If your landlord did not give you a Form N12, you should still choose this box.
+If your landlord did not give you a Form N12, you should still choose Reason 2.
 But it's a good idea to get legal help.
-You'll need to show the LTB that you were evicted because the purchaser wanted to move in.
+You'll need to show the LTB that you were evicted because your landlord said the buyer wanted to move in.
 For example, your landlord told you to move out in a text message.

-It's important to include as much detail as you can.
+Write about things in the order that they happened.
+Include as much detail as you can.
 For example:

 • the dates when things happened